AI Codex

 • "What have you already tried with AI, and what happened?"

-That last question is the most important.
-Most teams have already experimented informally — some people are using Claude on their personal accounts, others tried it and gave up.
-Understanding what they tried and why it worked or didn't is the fastest path to knowing what configuration will actually help.
+That last question matters most.
+Most teams have already experimented informally — some people are on personal accounts, others tried it and stopped.
+Understanding what they tried and why it worked or didn't is the fastest path to knowing what setup will actually help.

 The four things to figure out in week one